Pulkit-Hooda/IPv6-Steganography/README.md

 				where <interface> is the interface to send and sniff packets on.

 	Ex. if you are sniffing on Wi-Fi, then run it as: .\main.py Wi-Fi

+# Special Thanks
+Special thanks to Collaborators @DevanshArora312 and @ShreyPaul for making this project possible.